 - A Discrimination Claim – If your employment has been terminated based on discrimination, an Employment Law Attorney Las Vegas can help you file a discrimination claim.
 These claims can either be filed with the “Nevada Equal Rights Commission” (NERC), or the “Equal Employment Opportunity Commission (EEOC).

 - Severance Package – An employer cannot give severance pay if an employment contract, manual, or handbook does not entitle the employee to such a privilege.
 However, employees, through their lawyers, can negotiate for a severance package in turn for a promise that their employer will dismiss any legal action against them.

 - Wrongful Termination Suit – If your Employment Law Attorney Las Vegas is unable to get a severance package from your employer, the next course of action is to file a wrongful termination suit.
 An Employment Law Attorney Las Vegas will have to gather evidence to defend a wrongful termination claim on the basis of any of the grounds listed above.
 For example, if your termination goes against your employment contract, your Employment Law Attorney Las Vegas will need to show provisions in the contract that outline circumstances under which you may be fired.

-GABROY LAW OFFICES represents and advises both employees and employers involved in employment related disputes.
-Our employment law attorneys represent employers in litigation cases, at arbitration meetings, at mediation and administrative hearings for conflicts such as wrongful discharge allegations discrimination allegations and harassment allegations.
+GABROY LAW OFFICES represents and advises employees involved in employment related disputes.
 Further, we represent individuals at unemployment hearings.

 Employment Law encompasses many areas including the following: